ZhipengHong0123/Steam-Game-Analysis/README.md

                     estimatorParamMaps=paramGrid)
 ...
 ```
 We trained a Decison Tree model to understand what features are important in determining whether steam players would prefer to 'voted up' a steam game.
-We performed data preprocessing such as identify textual columns as categorical variables (`"StringIndexer`"), map categorical variables to columns of binary vectors (`"OneHotEncoder`") and combine the numerical features into a single vector column (`"VectorAssembler`") to formalize the data.
+We performed data preprocessing such as identifing textual columns as categorical variables (`"StringIndexer`"), mapping categorical variables to columns of binary vectors (`"OneHotEncoder`") and combining the numerical features into a single vector column (`"VectorAssembler`") to formalize the data.
 We then used the `"DecisionTreeClassifier"` to train and fit the 80% data as the training set and controlled the `"maxDepth=10`".
 Our feature importance graph is shown below:
 <img src="pictures/feature_importance_tree.png" width="750">

 This graph indicated that the reviews those are more helpful/funny to other users tend to decide whether this review’s owner would recommend this game.
-It makes sense as if this review got many helpful/funny tags, this means that the user took it seriously when they wrote reviews.
-Also, whether the user recommend a game corresponded to the number of hours user played the game and the number of negative ratings to the game.
+It makes sense as if the user took it seriously to write the review, it might get many helpful/funny tags.
+Also, whether the user recommending a game corresponds to the number of hours user played the game and the number of negative ratings to the game.
-As the model evaluation accuracy is only 0.79 which did not meet our expectations，I did the cross validation process and gird search the best model by trying 4 different `"maxDepth"` values.
-Compared with the evaluation result, the accuracy score for the cross validation increased to 0.89.
+As the model evaluation accuracy is only 0.79 which did not meet our expectations，we did the cross validation process and grid searched the best model by trying 4 different `"maxDepth"` values.
+As the result, the accuracy score for the cross validation increased to 0.89.

 <table width="120">
 <tbody>